-Profitability is sound but will be under pressure in a weak operating environment
+Profitability is sound, but we expect it to come under pressure in a weak operating environment

-The baa2 assigned score for Profitability is at the level of the initial score.
-It incorporates our expectation of improving results as the domestic economic environment recovers.
-The baa2 score also includes an adjustment for taxes (paid at the holding level) and an adjustment for tangible banking assets to account for the assets employed by SCB's fully owned, but not fully consolidated, affiliate Santander Consumer Leasing GmbH to generate its profit, which is included in SCB's profit and loss account.
-In addition, we factor into this score the relatively high stability of the bank's revenue and profit, and its sound risk charge cover by pre-provision income.
+The baa2 assigned score for Profitability is one notch below the initial score.
+It incorporates our expectation that the deteriorating domestic operating environment will limit SCB's ability to repeat 2021's strong results in 2022.
+The baa2 score also includes an adjustment for taxes (paid at the holding level) and an adjustment for tangible banking assets to account for the assets employed by SCB's fully owned, but not fully consolidated, affiliate SCL to generate profit, which is included in SCB's profit and loss account.
+In addition, we factor into this score the relatively high stability of the bank's revenue and profit, and its sound risk charge cover by preprovision income.